 Well that went about as well as can be expected.
 Huh, I’m actually off to do the sort of work that I expected to be doing when I ORIGINALLY enlisted.
 The brunette shrugged off the oddly nostalgic feeling that came over her along with the realization, and continued on her way to her quarters.
 This is gonna be a long night.
 Good thing I don’t need much sleep!

-After a brief series of glances were exchanged, the brown-haired man in the center chair leaned forward a bit and began speaking.
+After a brief series of glances were exchanged, then the brown-haired man in the center chair leaned forward a bit and began speaking.
 “It’s a pleasure to meet you, Colonel Lawson.
 I’m Lieutenant Colonel Aaron Garrett, CO of Echo Company.
 To my right is Major Clint Robbins, Delta Company, and to my left is Major Levi Torres, Foxtrot Company.
 And I’d just like to say, ma’am, that it’s an honor to actually serve with the Champion in person.”

-Jessica nodded slightly at each man as he was introduced; and managed to hide a grimace at the mention of her callsign.
-She’d known the names the night before, but the files that the Second Division had forwarded had been strangely absent of any photographs of the men she was meeting.
+Jessica nodded slightly at each man as he was introduced; and managed to suppress a flinch at the mention of her callsign.
+She’d known the names the night before, but the files that Second Division had forwarded had been strangely absent of any photographs of the men she was meeting.
 “It’s good to meet all of you.
 It’s my understanding that the Second’s companies were a bit more specialized than ours, but the paperwork sent over was somewhat… lacking any detail whatsoever.”
 The Lieutenant Colonel tried to keep her tone light as she finished her statement, but more than a trace off irritation crept through.

 “Yeah, that was kind of a group failing, sorry about that.”
 The dark-skinned Major Torres responded with what sounded to be a genuinely contrite tone as he rubbed a hand over a completely bald scalp.
 “They kinda stripped most of the support personnel from the Second a bit in advance of the merger, and then when the General ordered us to get updated paperwork on all the combat troops… I’ll say ‘errors were made’ and apologize again.”

-Jessica noted the complete absence of any sign of guilt in the other two men’s faces, and the way the rather heavily muscled Torres seemed to be trying to shrink through his chair whenever her gaze swept back to him, and concluded that the ‘errors’ were probably made entirely by Torres.
+Jessica noted the complete absence of any sign of guilt in the other two men’s faces, and the way the rather heavily-muscled Torres seemed to be trying to shrink through his chair whenever her gaze swept back to him, and concluded that the ‘errors’ were probably made entirely by Torres.
 “Well, we’re all familiar here with problems cropping up because the politicians want to shave a little more money from somewhere and assume that we can do just a LITTLE more without, but please try to get with our administrative people as soon as possible to get proper paperwork done.
 Something tells me that the General will quickly make it MY fault if it doesn’t get fixed.”

 “So, Major Torres, would you like to go first in correcting my lack of information on the Second’s companies?”